Wireless networks have always been a desirable target for wannabe hackers. Wireless networks are also more vulnerable to hacking than the wired ones.

 Forget hacking, do you ever wonder that someone might be leeching off your hard paid wifi network?
 Maybe a neighbor who once connected to your network and now uses it as his/her own?

-It would be a nice to check what devices are on your network.
-This way you can see if there are some unwanted devices on your network.
+It would be nice to check what devices are on your network.
+This way you can also see if some unwanted devices are on your network.

-So you might end up thinking, “how do I find what devices are connected to my network”?
+So you might think, “how do I find what devices are connected to my network”?

 I’ll show you how to do that in this quick tutorial.
-Not only it’s a good idea from security point of view, it is also a good little exercise if you have interest in networking.
+Not only it’s a good idea from the security point of view, but it is also a good little exercise if you have an interest in networking.

-We will use both command line and GUI way for finding out what devices are connected to your local network in Linux.
-The process is very simple and easy to use even for beginners.
+You will learn both command line and GUI ways for finding out what devices are connected to your local network in Linux.
+The process is straightforward and easy to use even for beginners.

-A. Using Linux command to find devices on network
+Method 1: Use Linux command line to find devices on the network

 Step 1: Install nmap